datacommonsorg/docsite/custom_dc/deploy_cloud.md

    When prompted to confirm creating the credentials file, click `Y` to accept.

-1. Build a target package from the source image in the previous step.
-The `_ARTIFACT_REPO`_ must be an Artifact Registry repository you have created previously.
-The `_IMAGE_NAME`_ may be the same as the source (`datacommons-website-compose`) or any other string.
-The _`TARGET_IMAGE_TAG`_ can be the same as the source or any other string.
+1. Create a package from the source image created in step 1:

  <pre>
 docker tag datacommons-website-compose:<var>DOCKER_TAG</var> \
 <var>LOCATION</var>-docker.pkg.dev/<var>PROJECT_ID</var>/<var>ARTIFACT_REPO</var>/<var>IMAGE_NAME</var>:<var>TARGET_IMAGE_TAG</var>
 </pre>

+  - The `_ARTIFACT_REPO`_ must be an Artifact Registry repository you have created previously.
+  - The `_IMAGE_NAME`_ may be the same as the source (`datacommons-website-compose`) or any other string.
+  - The _`TARGET_IMAGE_TAG`_ can be the same as the source, or any other string.

 1. Push the image to the registry: